 Denning goes on to say that he actually completed all of these steps after hitting rock bottom.
 Now, I can really appreciate his article because I know that he lived what he shared.
 Ok, he is authentic and saying was hard to come back from rock bottom and land on his feet.
-He also advises that things with go wrong.
+He also advises that things will go wrong.
 But guess what, nothing worth earning comes easy!

 So, basically, who needs specific references to know when enough is enough.
 I profess that I am sick and tired of being sick and tired.
 And no matter what the numbers 7 and 8 really mean, know that 2018 will be a year of better opportunities and experiences along with happier times.
 And you know how I know this?
 Because I say so.